A k-mer Based Approach for SARS-CoV-2 Variant Identification: Introduction

-In this paper, our contributions are the following: \begin{enumerate} \item We propose a method based on $k$-mers (for feature vector generation) and kernel approximation (to compute pairwise similarity between spike sequences) that classify the variants with very high accuracy. \item We show that spike sequences alone can be used to efficiently classify different COVID-19 variants. \item We show that the proposed method outperforms the baseline in terms of accuracy, precision, recall, F1-measure, and ROC-AUC. \item We show that with only $1\%$ of the data for training, we can achieve high prediction accuracy. \end{enumerate}

-The rest of the paper is organised as follow: Section~\ref{related_work} contains the previous work related to our problem.
-Section~\ref{sec_proposed_approach} contains the proposed approach of this paper in detail along with the description of baseline model.
+The rest of the paper is organised as follows: Section~\ref{related_work} contains the previous work related to our problem.
+Section~\ref{sec_proposed_approach} contains the proposed approach of this paper in detail, along with the description of the baseline model.
 Section~\ref{sec_data_set_detail} contains the information related to different datasets.
-We show our results in Section~\ref{sec_results_and_discussion}.
+We present our results in Section~\ref{sec_results_and_discussion}.
 Finally, we conclude the paper in Section~\ref{sec_conclusion}.